Starting a Maine Nonprofit

 9. What is Unrelated Business Income (UBI)?

-UBI is income from a regularly-carried-on trade or business that is not substantially related to the organization’s exempt purpose.
-Determining whether or not your activities result in UBI, is sometimes difficult – merely using the money received for charitable purposes is not enough to exempt UBI from taxation.
+UBI is income from a regularly-carried-on trade or business that is not substantially related to the organization’s exempt purpose and is subject to a tax.
+Determining whether or not your activities result in a tax is sometimes difficult – merely using the money received for charitable purposes is not enough to exempt UBI from taxation.

 - The IRS has created a helpful tutorial.